 As we said before, clear and distinctive messaging will be among the features that differentiate your voice from many others.
 So pick up the angle at which you’ll be presenting the information.
 You can find more tips on compelling content creation in our blog post.

 5. Make a list of topics that you can write on

 It’s time to wrap it all up and do some more writing.
 You know the questions your readers have.
 You know the answers.
 And, you know how to answer.
 So start focusing those answers around very specific pieces of content you will create.
 New landing pages for your services, blog posts, or FAQs section - what will it be, and what subjects will it cover?

-As your audience has to be you top-priority, involve once again people from other departments to make sure you shed the light on the main struggles of your readers.
+As your audience has to be your top priority, involve once again people from other departments to make sure you shed light on the main struggles of your readers.

 As you can see, SEO starts playing its role at this stage only.
-Now, when you know the pain-points of the audience, find out how they are approaching Google when trying to solve them.
+Now, that you know the pain points of the audience, find out how they are approaching Google when trying to solve them.